Last verified: 17 days ago

 Bilona Ghee

-Also known as: Vedic ghee, hand-churned ghee, traditional clarified butter, desi ghee, A2 ghee
+Also known as: Vedic ghee, bilona clarified butter, hand-churned ghee, desi ghee, traditional ghee

 What the Science Says

-Bilona ghee is a traditionally prepared clarified butter made using an ancient Indian hand-churning method (the 'bilona' process) from curd of whole milk, often from indigenous cow breeds.
+Bilona ghee is a traditional Indian clarified butter made by a specific hand-churning process (the 'bilona' method) from curd, rather than cream.
 It is rich in fat-soluble vitamins (A, D, E, K), conjugated linoleic acid (CLA), and butyric acid — a short-chain fatty acid that may support gut lining health.
-In Ayurvedic tradition, it is used to support digestion, reduce inflammation, and nourish tissues, but these claims are largely based on traditional use rather than rigorous clinical trials.
+In Ayurvedic tradition, it is used to support digestion, reduce inflammation, and nourish tissues, though robust clinical evidence for these specific effects in humans is currently limited.

 What It Doesn't Do